PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/04-plugins.md

 }
 ```

-With the plugin registered, given the following CSS module :
+With the plugin registered, given the following CSS module:

 ```css filename=style.module.css
 .foo {